 Canoes are great leisure boats and offer a fantastic fun way to spend time on the water alone or with your family.

 If cost is an issue then you will probably be able to pick up a one-person canoe cheaper than a small Jon boat.

 Of course the final choice really depends on the size, weight and design characteristics of each particular boat you are looking at.

 For example, a large flat-bottomed skiff may not be able to access narrow waterways the way canoe can.

 A flat bottom canoe is a great way to spend fun time on inland waterways.

 If you want a leisurely day on the water in calm weather, alone or with friends or family, then paddling in a flat bottom canoe is a great way to do it.

 A flat bottom canoe is also great for the novice as it offers great initial stability and is hard to capsize when used on calm water.

 Used on inland lakes and rivers a flat bottom canoe is also very easy to handle.

-Just don’t use a flat bottom canoe in choppy water or when the weather turns nasty or in the open sea unless you are very experienced as it has poor secondary stability and keeping the boat upright may prove to be a challenge.
+Just don’t use a flat bottom canoe in choppy water or when the weather turns nasty.
+Nor should you use one in the open sea unless you are very experienced (or it has outriggers fitted) as it has poor secondary stability and keeping the boat upright may prove to be a challenge.